reitzig/container-do/README.md

  - _Do you type `container-do` every time?_

-   Haha, no. Even considering shell completion, that's too much something I'll use as often.
+   Haha, no. Even considering shell completion, that's too much for something I'll use as often.
 On the CLI, an alias like `cdo` or `$` does wonders.